joealewine/blockchain-rhos/howto/console-deploy-k8.md

 ```
 {:codeblock}

-Replace `<NAMESPACE>` with the name of your project.
+Replace `<NAMESPACE>` with the name of your namespace.
 Before you install the console, you might want to review the advanced deployment options in the next section.
 The console can take a few minutes to deploy.

 ### Advanced deployment options
 {: #console-deploy-k8-advanced}